davidcmarkham/bhxiv-cwld/example/logic/paper.md

 Upregulate & Molecular Biology & Positively influence gene expression & \texttt{GO:0010628} \emph{positive regulation of gene expression} & \url{https://en.wikipedia.org/wiki/Downregulation\_and\_upregulation} \\
 \hline
 \end{tabular}

+### Publishing String to Term Mappings

-An issue we encountered in making the dictionary available is that there is no standard/FAIR data format to publish string to term mappings.
+One issue we encountered in making the dictionary available is that there is no standard/FAIR data format to publish string to term mappings.
 The SSSOM (Super Simple Standard for Ontology Mappings) [@matentzoglu2022simple] supports term to term mappings, but not string to term.
 We have discussed with the SSSOM developers about implementing support for this, and are helping with a pull request (https://github.com/mapping-commons/sssom/pull/235) to add it to the standard.
 We will then hopefully be able to publish the dictionary in the future using SSSOM.

 # Terminology in Microbial Biotechnology tools & resources